richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 Cloudera Open Data Lakehouse powered by Apache Iceberg offers several key benefits that can significantly enhance your data management strategy.
 First, it provides better **performance and scalability** through innovative metadata management and flexible partitioning.
 It’s **fully open**, meaning there’s no vendor lock-in—thanks to its open-source foundation, it **supports a diverse ecosystem and community**.
 The platform also supports **multi-function analytics**, allowing different compute engines to access and process Iceberg tables concurrently and consistently.
 For those focused on data quality and consistency, it includes advanced capabilities like **ACID-compliant transactions, time travel, rollback, in-place partition evolution, and Iceberg replication**.
 Finally, Cloudera’s solution stands out with its ability to enable **multi-hybrid cloud deployments**, offering the freedom and portability to deploy wherever you need.

-This Hands on lab takes you through the data lifecycle showcasing the ability to work with the same Iceberg tables across multiple engine and analytics types.
+This hands-on lab takes you through the data lifecycle showcasing the ability to work with the same Iceberg tables across multiple engine and analytics types.

 ## Before Starting the Labs